 (C) The failure to administer the trust prudently by considering the purposes, terms and distribution requirements of the trust (736.0804).

-The court held that the trustee’s failures in not following the trust’s written instructions constituted a breach of trust under the Florida Trust Code.
+The court held that these failures constituted a breach of trust under the Florida Trust Code.
 The appellate court affirmed the lower court’s holding that the attorney fees paid to the lawyers for Wells Fargo had to be returned to the trust (a “disgorgement” order), because, under the Florida Trust Code, once a breach of trust is alleged against a trustee, the trustee is required to give notice and an opportunity to object to all trust beneficiaries, which was not done.

 What could the co-trustees have done better?
-Other than the trustees simply not failing to follow the trusts’s written instructions, one of the great things about probate and trust law (as opposed to almost every other area of law) is that the court system welcomes with open arms questions from fiduciaries if there is any doubt as to what to do.
+One of the great things about probate and trust law (as opposed to almost every other area of law) is that the court system welcomes with open arms questions from fiduciaries if there is any doubt as to what to do.
 The Florida Trust Code specifically permits a trustee to file a trust action to do the following (736.0201(4)):

 (A) Determine the validity of all or part of a trust;